 Marketing that kills babies: why I support the Nestle boycott

-The Nestle Corporation, world’s leading manufacturer of infant formula, aggressively markets its artificial formula in third world countries despite knowing that mothers lack clean water, money to purchase enough formula to sustain life, sterilization facilities, or even an ability to read basic product preparation instructions.
-Watch this compelling video set to the Rolling Stones’ Gimme Shelter – and then please take action.
+The Nestle Corporation, world’s leading manufacturer of infant formula, aggressively markets its artificial formula in third world countries despite knowing that mothers lack clean water, money to purchase enough formula to sustain life, kitchen facilities to sterilize bottles and equipment, or even an ability to read basic product preparation instructions.
+Over 1.5 million babies die every year directly due to unsafe bottle feeding.

 You can do something to stop what Nestlé is doing to the poorest of the poor.